stat545ubc-2024/steam-games-shiny-app/README.md

 and explore the relationship between discount prices and achievements.

 * **Navigation**:
-Users can click *Go to Table page* to switch to data table view.
+Users can click *Go to Table Page* to switch to data table view.

 ## Dataset Source